victor-marino/victor-marino.github.io/content/en/blog/2025-07-05-fastmail-desktop-app-linux-mint.md

 Clicking this button will ensure any `mailto:` links detected *in this Firefox instance* will be correctly handled by Fastmail.

-That's fine for email links found within our inbox, but... how do we make it so that email links in our main Firefox browser are also opened here, and not in a Fastmail tab in that browser?
-To solve this issue, let's do a little trick:
+That's fine for any email links found within our inbox, but... what about email links we stumble upon during normal web browsing in our main Firefox instance?
+To address that, we can borrow a little trick from [this reddit user](https://www.reddit.com/r/linuxmint/comments/x9q49o/comment/inqw9qy/):
 1. Create a new text file anywhere in your home directory called `fastmail-link-handler.sh`, then paste the following contents in it:
     ```bash
     #!/usr/bin/bash